 You can change the type of associated items that are displayed on the diagram—for example, show child codes and hide memo links.

 Explore diagrams are not retained in your project when you close them or when you close NVivo.
 If you want to keep a particular diagram, you could export it as an image file which you could then insert into a document or memo.
 Alternatively, you could copy & paste it into another application—for example, into a Word document.

 You can use explore diagrams to see:

-- Nodes that have coded a particular file—for example, What nodes have coded Dorothy's interview?
-Next, you might explore one particular node to see what other files it has coded.
+- Codes that have coded a particular file—for example, What codes have coded Dorothy's interview?
+Next, you might explore one particular code to see what other files it has coded.

-- All the files coded at the parent node Attitude.
-From here, you can explore each child node to see what different attitudes your cases have been coded at.
+- All the files coded to the parent code Attitude.
+From here, you can explore each child code to see what different attitudes your cases have been coded to.

-- A visual display of the all the connected project items to a selected file, node or case.
+- A visual display of the all the connected project items to a selected file, code or case.

 Generate an explore diagram

-- In List View, select the file, node or case you want to explore.
+- In List View, select the file, code or case you want to explore.

-- On the Explore tab, in the Visualizations group, click Explore Diagram.
+- On the Explore tab, in the Diagrams group, click Explore Diagram.